weval-org/configs/README.md

 *   **Content Hashing:** The CivicEval application hashes blueprint content (after resolving model collections) to track evaluation runs.
 *   **Model IDs:** All model identifiers **must** be prefixed with `openrouter:`.
 Refer to [OpenRouter.ai/models](https://openrouter.ai/models) for the official list.

+## License

+All content in this repository, including evaluation blueprints and model collections, is dedicated to the public domain worldwide under the [CC0 1.0 Universal Public Domain Dedication](LICENSE).
+By contributing to this repository, you agree to dedicate your contributions to the public domain under these same terms.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.

 Thank you for helping build a more transparent and accountable AI ecosystem!